 While solutions such as laser eye surgery and lens replacement surgery are now readily available to combat many of the age-related changes to your eyesight, it’s important to remain mindful of the simple steps you can take in your day-to-day life to help keep your eyes in good shape.

 Regular eye tests are not only necessary to ensure that your prescription is up to date, they can also help to determine your eye health and detect signs of age-related conditions such as cataracts, glaucoma and age related macular degeneration.
 It is generally advised to get your eyes checked at least once every 2 years as a minimum, but your optometrist may recommend that you attend more regular screenings if you have a family history of eye disease, suffer from diabetes or high blood pressure, or if you are over the age of 70.

 At Optical Express, we offer a comprehensive eye test that analyses various aspects of your eye health - including your lifestyle, current prescription, eye pressure, and muscle strength.
 At selected Optical Express clinics you can upgrade your eye test to an Advanced Eye Test, which includes further diagnostic tests to assess your eye health in even more detail.
-Every patient who has an eye test at Optical Express also receives a personalised iScan data report, which includes details of the health, prescription and diagnostics of your eyes.

 2. Eat a healthy and balanced diet